 Depending on the country, you may be required to obtain a Certified Translation of the apostilled document.
-Some of the most common documents that need translation are FBI Reports, FBI Background Checks, Birth Certificates, and Corporate Documents.
+Some of the most common documents that need translation are FBI Reports, Marriage Certificates, Birth Certificates, Diplomas & Transcripts, and various Corporate Documents.

 You must be aware of which documents need translating, and include the translation when submitting your document to the foreign country.

 Documents will need to be apostilled first, then translated afterward.
 Due to the sensitivity of the information within your documents, getting the apostille and translation done at the same time and by one company indeed is recommended.
 Complete our Order Form and let us obtain the apostille and the certified translation of your documents.

 One Source Process can do this all for you